iamanigeeit/DDW2023/docs/01-sorting-algorithms/insertion-sort.md

 There are **two** iterations in the steps above:

-1. <span style={{ "color":"red", "fontWeight": "bold" }}>outer</span> iteration is moving from the <span><i>second</i></span> element to the last element in the list.
+1. The <span style={{ "color":"red", "fontWeight": "bold" }}>outer</span> iteration is moving from the <span><i>second</i></span> element to the last element in the list.
 What the outer iteration does is to place that n-th element into its position.
 2. <span style={{ "color":"red", "fontWeight": "bold" }}>inner</span> iteration is swapping the n-th element until either: a) it reaches the most left position, or b) the number on its left is smaller

 ### Fixed Outer Iteration

-The number of _outer_ iteration is fixed, which is $n-1$.
+The number of _outer_ iterations is fixed at $n-1$.
 This is because it starts from the second element to the last element.
 So if there are $n$ elements, it will repeat itself $n-1$ times.

 The _outer_ iteration starts from the second element, which is index 1.

 ### Non-Fixed Inner Iteration

 The number of _inner_ iteration is not fixed since it depends on the two cases stated above.
-The **maximum** number of iteration is when the number reaches the most left position.
+The **maximum** number of iteration is when the number reaches the left-most position.
 In this case for element at position $i$, it will repeat $i$ times.
 If it sees a number that is smaller than itself, the number of iteration for the element at position $i$ will be less than $i$.

 ### Insertion Sort v1